The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Experiments

 \subsubsection{Confounder Sufficient Statistics Estimation Performance}

-In the following, we quantify the mean-squared estimation error of $s$.
-Based on \cref{thm:pcss_convg}, this error should decrease as $N$ and $p$ increase.
-To test this empirically, we keep the ratio of $\frac{p}{N}$ fixed at 2 (i.e., the high-dimensional case), and vary the confounding strength, dimensionality, etc. \cref{fig:pcss_mse} shows the maximum mean-squared error which equals

-In the linear case, we can compute $s$ analytically (see \cref{eq:lin_s_formula}).
-In the non-linear case, there is no analytical expression for $s$.
-However, for observed nodes $x_j$ that only have confounders as parents, $s_j = \sum_{k=1}^K g_{kj}(h_k) = d_j$.
-Since we are simulating data and have access to $h$, we can compute $s_j$ for these nodes.
-Thus, in \cref{fig:pcss_mse}, the max MSEs for the non-linear SCM case are only with respect to nodes that have only confounders as parents.
-From this figure, we see that the MSE decreases as $p$ increases or when the strength of the confounders increases.
+Based on \cref{thm:pcss_convg}, our estimate of the confounder sufficient statistics should decrease as $N$ and $p$ increase.
+To test this empirically, we keep the ratio of $\frac{p}{N}$ fixed at 2, and vary the confounding strength and dimensionality. \cref{fig:pcss_mse} plots the maximum mean-squared error, which equals $\max_{1 \leq j \leq p} \frac{1}{N}\sum_{n=1}^N \left(s_j^{(n)} - \hat{s}_j^{(n)} \right)^2$.
+In the linear case, we can compute $S$ analytically as a function of $H$ (see \cref{ex:linear_s_form}).
+However, in the non-linear case, there is no analytical expression for $S$ in term of $H$.
+Nonetheless, if $X_j$ only has confounders as parents, then $S_j = \sum_{k=1}^K g_{kj}(H_k)$.
+Thus, in \cref{fig:pcss_mse}, the max MSEs for the non-linear SCM case are only with respect to the $S_j$ associated with nodes that only have confounders as parents.
+From \cref{fig:pcss_mse}, we see that the MSE decreases as $p$ increases or when the strength of the confounders increases.

-To evaluate the quality of PCSS for nodes $x_j$ that occur further downstream (i.e., have some observed nodes as parents), we can make qualitative assessments.
-In particular, since we only have $K=1$ confounders, we can plot $x_j$ against $h_1$.
-The visual trend we see from the resulting scatterplot corresponds to the desired conditional expectation $s_j = \E[x_j \mid h]$.
-By plotting the confounder sufficient statistics estimated from PCSS on the same plot for each dimension, we can qualitatively check for a matching trend. \cref{fig:pcss_syn_visual} shows these scatterplots for a particular random data simulation and select nodes that have at least one parent.
+To evaluate the quality of PCSS for nodes that also have observed nodes as parents, we can make qualitative assessments.
+In particular, since there are only $K=1$ confounders, we can plot $x_j^{(n)}$ against $h_1^{(n)}$.
+The visual trend we see from the resulting scatterplot corresponds to the desired conditional expectation $s_j^{(n)} = \E[X_j \mid H_1=h_1^{(n)}]$.
+By plotting the confounder sufficient statistics estimated from PCSS on the same plot for each dimension, we can qualitatively check for a matching trend. \cref{fig:pcss_syn_visual} provides such a plot for a particular random data simulation and select nodes that have at least one parent.
 We see that PCSS indeed matches the data trend well.